 On October 23, 2014 and March 21, 2016, our Board of Directors authorized the repurchase of up to \$30.0 million, and \$20.0 million, respectively, of our common stock.
 Repurchases under these programs are discretionary and we may make such purchases under any of these programs in the open market (including under any Rule 10b5-1 plan adopted by us) or in privately negotiated transactions, in each case in accordance with applicable insider trading and other securities laws and regulations.
-During the second quarter of fiscal 2016, we repurchased and retired 672,795 shares under these programs at an average price per share of \$24.09.
-Approximately \$11.9 million was available for future repurchases as of July 2, 2016.
+During the fiscal year-to-date period ended October 1, 2016, we repurchased and retired 783,703 shares under these programs at an average price per share of \$24.33.
+Approximately \$9.0 million was available for future repurchases as of October 1, 2016.